10darts/documentation/index.rst

 .. glossary::

     :ref:`RSS Content Feed <content_sources>`
-        10darts periodically monitors your RSS and when it detects a new content, it automatically launches a new campaign to the target you have previously defined.
+        10darts periodically monitors your RSS and when it detects new content, it automatically launches a new campaign to the target you have previously defined.

     Autonomous A/B Testing
-        Once you imputed the A/B testing messages, why waist your time waiting on the results to take an action?
-10darts autonomously identifies and expands on the fly the most relevant message for your users.
+        Once you've set up the A/B testing messages, why waste your time waiting on the results to take an action 10darts autonomously identifies and expands on the fly the most relevant message for your users.

     Confirmation Receipt / Success Rate
         How will you know your real push notification success rate if you don’t know how many notifications effectively reached your users?
-10darts tells you both things.
+10darts provides this information.

     Autonomous Segmentation
         Using AI, 10darts' clusters and segments your user base to maximize their engagement with customized push notifications.

     Geo Ripple-Effect ®
-        10darts' Geo-Ripple algorithms autonomously expand your push notifications throughout your user base creating a cascade effect that maximizes the interested audience of your notifications..
+        10darts' Geo-Ripple algorithms autonomously expand your push notifications throughout your user base creating a cascade effect that maximizes the interested audience of your notifications.
 This algorithm is especially useful when you manage and produce local relevant information, from job vacancies in local businesses to local news.

     Content Relevance
-        10darts uses content relevance score calculation to autonomously determine the relevant audience of a specific content out of your entire user base.
+        10darts uses content relevance score calculations to autonomously determine the relevant audience of a specific content out of your entire user base.

 Get started
 -----------